Bukit Ho Swee: Dwellings

-Present
+Amenities

 Bukit Ho Swee is now a residential estate and little remains of its chaotic past.
-Tiong Bahru MRT station is the nearest MRT station.
-Nearby schools and educational institutions include Zhangde Primary School, Gan Eng Seng School, Henderson Secondary School, Outram Secondary School, PSB Academy and the Duke-NUS Graduate Medical School.
+Tiong Bahru MRT station on the East West line is the nearest MRT station from the western parts of Bukit Ho Swee while Havelock MRT station on the Thomson-East Coast line is nearer to the eastern parts of Bukit Ho Swee.
+Nearby schools and educational institutions include Alexandra Primary School, Zhangde Primary School, Gan Eng Seng School, Outram Secondary School and the Duke-NUS Graduate Medical School.
+There are two hawker centres in Bukit Ho Swee, namely Beo Crescent Market and Havelock Cooked Food Centre.
+There also various shops along the shophouses of Havelock road.
+There is a 24-hour NTUC FairPrice supermarket located in the ground level of block 50.

 The entire Bukit Ho Swee town, and its neighbouring areas such as Delta Avenue estate and Indus Road is currently managed by Jalan Besar Town Council.